EOSIO/eos/lstests/doc/README.md

     Default is 0.25.
 verify_async : bool
     Verify transactions asynchronously.
-    Start a separate thread for transaction verfication.
+    Start a separate thread for transaction verification.
 Do not wait for a transaction to be verified before making next transaction.
     Default is False (will wait for verification result). verify_retry : int
-    Max number of retries in transaction verfication.
+    Max number of retries in transaction verification.
     Default is 100.
 verify_sleep : float
-    Sleep time (in seconds) between verfication retries.
+    Sleep time (in seconds) between verification retries.
     Default is 0.25.
 sync_retry : int
     Max number of retries in checking if nodes are in sync.